 Safeguarding Policy

-This policy is based on the policy of the British Association of Barbershop Singers and applies to all ensembles, currently:
+This policy is based on the policy of the British Association of Barbershop Singers and best practice guidance from the NSPCC on the basis of legislation, policy and guidance that seeks to protect children in England.
+It applies to all ensembles of All Voice Limited (AV), currently:

 • Bristol A Cappella